-Visible satellite image showing recent cloud cover as a map overlay
+A visible satellite image showing recent observed cloud cover presented as a single tile map overlay.

 Visible satellite images record visible light from the sun reflected back to the satellite by cloud tops and land and sea surfaces.
 They are equivalent to a black and white photograph from space.
 The visible satellite images are better able to show low cloud than infrared images (low cloud is more reflective than the underlying land or sea surface).
 However, visible pictures can only be made during daylight hours.